 Check out these spots and start planning your Harry Potter adventure today!

-If your Harry Potter obsession is getting out of hand and the studio tour just won’t cut it anymore, these real life locations from the films just might.
-So jump on your broomstick and discover the magic…
+If your Harry Potter obsession is getting out of hand then you can visit the Harry Potter Studios or see many of the real life locations, so jump on your broomstick and discover the magic…

 If you’ve been to Warner Bros.
 Studios, you probably know that Diagon Alley was eventually built into a massive set, but initially in the first movie, Leadenhall Market was used to shoot the exterior of the magical shops.
 The entrance to wizard’s pub, ‘the Leaky Cauldron’, is an optician in Bull’s Head Passage in Leadenhall Market in the City of London.